 This high-performance lift uses less energy thanks to its design with two suspension ropes and a pull rope, as well as the direct drive, since the friction losses are significantly lower compared to single-rope orbits.
 If the capacity utilisation of the cabins going downhill is higher, electricity will be generated and fed into the network.

-A significant part of the required energy is used by the restaurants.
-The guest rooms must be heated and aired.
-The room temperature is regulated by an airing system with warmth recuperation.
-Energy is retrieved from the warm outgoing air and added to the incoming fresh air to heat it up.
-The lost heat of the lifts also support the heating of the restaurants.
+A considerable proportion of the energy required by catering establishments is used to heat and ventilate the guest rooms.
+The room temperature is controlled by a ventilation system with heat recovery.
+Energy is extracted from the warm exhaust air and added to the incoming fresh air to heat it.
+The waste heat recovered from the cable cars also supports the heating of the restaurants.